 Food Inspired Events and Great Causes

 They come for the food.
 It’s been that way forever.
-Today, the Plateau enjoys the fruits of a vital restaurant ecosystem, from homey mom-and-pop places to dining experiences that have, literally, drawn devotees from around the world.
+Today, Highlands enjoys the fruits of a vital restaurant ecosystem, from homey mom-and-pop places to dining experiences that have, literally, drawn devotees from around the world.

 This helps to explain the reality of multiple annual events celebrating a variety of foods for great causes.